bcgsc/rsempipeline/README.rst

    for all GSMs

-The pipeline is designed to run the first two steps (computationally cheap) on a local computer.
-Step 3 (computational intensive) is run on a computer cluster (e.g. genesis, westgrid cluster).
+The pipeline is designed to run the first two steps (computationally cheap) on a localhost.
+Step 3 (computationally expensive) is run on a HPC cluster (e.g. genesis, westgrid cluster).

 Typically, about 100 GSEs and a few thousands of GSMs are picked by our collaborators and grouped into a batch.
-Step 1 and 2 are done on in a sub-batch-by-sub-batch fashion where all GSMs are processed in parallel until finished.
-The way each sub-batch of GSMs are selected according to their file sizes (mainly sra and resultant fastq.gz files) and currently available disk space on the localhost as specified in a config file.
-After the first two step, a submission script will be generated for each GSM, and at Step 3 a new job will be submitted to the cluster for processing the GSM using RSEM.
-A control mechanism has also implemented to avoid overuse the cluster resources such as compute nodes and disk space.
-The first two steps are run by the command ``rp-run`` while the job script generation and job submission is handled by the command ``rp-transfer``.
+Step 1 and 2 are done in a sub-batch-by-sub-batch fashion where all GSMs of a sub-batch are processed in parallel until finished.
+Each sub-batch of GSMs are selected based on their file sizes (estimated from sizes of sra and its resultant fastq.gz files) and how much disk space available on the localhost as specified in a configuration file (``rp_config.yml``).
+At the end of the second step, a submission script will be generated for each GSM, and at Step 3 a new job will be submitted to the cluster for processing the GSM using RSEM.
+A control mechanism has also been implemented to avoid overuse of the cluster resources such as compute nodes and disk space.
+The first two steps are run by the command ``rp-run`` while the generation of the submission script and job submission are handled by the command ``rp-transfer``.

 ..
    It will create all folders for all GSMs according to a designated structure,